All States/Alaska/Wasilla/General Contracting

 Inspection Schedule

-Foundation inspection before concrete pour, framing inspection before insulation, electrical rough-in, plumbing rough-in, mechanical rough-in, insulation inspection, final inspection.
-48-hour notice required for inspections through Mat-Su Borough.
+Foundation inspection before concrete pour, framing inspection before covering, insulation inspection, final inspection.
+Electrical, plumbing, and HVAC inspections as applicable.
+Schedule 48 hours in advance with Mat-Su Borough.

 §4